madhu532/Test1/README.md

 # Test1
-First Practice \n
+First Practice
-Hi How ARE U
+Hi How ARE /
+hi madhu/
+hi/